lLeafaRafaelL/Json.DIffer/README.md

 # Improvements:
 - Implement log service
-- Implement a event source flow
+- Implement authentication and authorization with JWT and ApiKey Token
 - Use a sqlite in memory database to run the integration tests
 - Implement file property difference's line number
 - Upload the json file data on cloud service like amazon s3 and only storage the file's url on database
+- Implement a event source flow